 If you are out of work for more than 14 days because of the injury, you are entitled to compensation starting from the date of the injury.
 Weekly workers’ compensation checks in South Carolina are equivalent to two-thirds of your average weekly wage.

-A North Charleston lawyers at Joye Law Firm will review the facts of your on-the-job accident and discuss whether you may have a valid workers’ compensation claim.
+A North Charleston lawyer at Joye Law Firm will review the facts of your on-the-job accident and discuss whether you may have a valid workers’ compensation claim.

 How Our North Charleston Workers’ Compensation Lawyer Can Assist